dotnet/upgrade-assistant/docs/design/Pre-UpgradeAnalysis.md

 ## Phase III:
 Add loose assembly analysis capability to upgrade-assistant.
-- Chem integration.
+- Loose assembly analysis integration.

-**Cost** : L (This is L coz this requires quite a bit of experimental prototyping to know the best way to integrate Chem.
+**Cost** : L (This is L coz this requires quite a bit of experimental prototyping to know the best way to integrate loose assembly analysis.
 This effort can happen in parallel to Phase I and Phase II)

 ## Phase IV:
 - Analyze command supports multiple solutions / directory of solutions.